-Fiji is a developing country and the standard of healthcare reflects this.
-Expats moving to Fiji, and travellers visiting the islands for even just a short period, must ensure that they are in possession of a fully comprehensive healthcare policy so they can access private medical treatment if the need arises.
+Fiji is a developing country, and its standard of healthcare reflects this.
+Expats and visitors travelling to and moving to Fiji must ensure they have comprehensive healthcare coverage that allows access to private medical treatment should the need arise.

 Public healthcare in Fiji

 The standard of public healthcare in Fiji varies considerably.
-In urban areas, Fiji’s public hospitals tend to be adequate but in rural areas public health facilities are very basic and inefficient, or non-existent.
-In many cases, Fijians living in rural areas have to travel hours for treatment.
+Hospitals in urban areas may be adequate, but those in rural areas are either basic and inefficient or non-existent.
+In many cases, Fijians living in rural areas travel for hours to access treatment.

-Expats are advised to opt for private healthcare in Fiji wherever possible, as standards are likely to be closer to those in Western countries with shorter waiting times and more modern facilities.
+Expats should secure access to private healthcare in Fiji, wherever possible, as standards are likely to be closer to those in Western countries with shorter waiting times and facilities that are more modern.

 Private healthcare in Fiji